flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

       # In a cloud environment this would be a NodePort
       address: 24.123.50.123
       port: 30093
-      hostlist:
+      hostlist: "flux-sample-[0-3],gffw-compute-a-[001-003]"
 ```

 In the above case, the clusters are not used.
+The bursting plugin you use will determine
+how the hostnames and address are provided to the remote (second) cluster.

 For full examples, see [the bursting](https://github.com/flux-framework/flux-operator/tree/main/examples/experimental/bursting)
 examples directory.